Algebraic capsets: Introduction

 \subsection{Acknowledgements}

 The second author was supported by the Marsden Fund administered by the Royal Society of New Zealand.
-He would also like to thank J. Sheekey and G. Van de Voorde for helpful discussions.
+The authors like to thank A. Bishnoi, B. Csajb\'ok, J. Sheekey and G. Van de Voorde for helpful comments.